pauld4/digital-garden/README.md

 How do you handle errors in async code?

+Errors in async/await requests are handled using try...catch statements.

 If you fetch data from an API, how do you handle success and failure?

+There are two types of failure to be handled, network failure and HTTP error (404, 500, etc).
+However, fetch only fails if there is a network error, not an HTTP error.
+Check for an HTTP error using 'response.ok' with a 'const response = await fetch("myapi/data")', and if no errors occur then run code as usual.

 //===DOM & Browser JavaScript===//